Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Review the updates in the file editor.

-- You can choose to `Accept` the changes in the file editor or the `Working Set` window.
+- You can choose to `Accept` or `Discard` the changes in the file editor or the `Working Set` window.

 - Click `Accept` to save the changes, then click `Done` in the `Copilot Edits` window to complete this task.